mmakaay/flask_micron/docs/additional/design.rst

   it greatly simplifies the way in which a client can talk to the API service.
 The focus is on "what method is being called" and not "what HTTP method fits the operation best".

-**POST is not equal to security**

-Contrary to popular belief, using JSON/POST instead of GET is not a good way to for example prevent CSRF (Cross Site Request Forgery) attacks.
-Although it is harder than forging GET requests, it is trivial to forge requests for JSON/POST.
-To protect against this type of attack, see :ref:`user_csrf-protection`.

-Of course, when security is a concern (is it ever not?), some of the best security measures that you can take, are:

-* to stay up-to-date with `OWASP <https://www.owasp.org>`_ and ensure that your application code is secure;

-* to use `HTTPS <https://en.wikipedia.org/wiki/HTTPS>`_ for exposing your website / API;

-* to have your domain signed using `DNSsec <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_.

 .. _design_pluginarchitecture: